 Where to stay in Seoul – Myeongdong Hotel: Aloft Seoul Myeongdong

 Aloft Seoul Myeongdong is a stylish digs from where to explore this lively district.
 Immaculate, sophisticated and comfortable, are but just a few words to describe this superb location.
 During your stay, be sure to pay a visit to the hotel’s futuristic WXYZ bar; even if you’re just getting a virgin piña colada.
 The sophisticated, ultra-modern setting, will make you feel like you’re sipping a cocktail inside a spaceship traveling through the outer reaches of the solar system (then again, that might just be the cocktail’s doing).

-Where to stay in Seoul – Gangnam District
+Best Areas in Seoul – Gangnam District

 The name Gangnam might evoke visions of a curious dance sequence known the world over, but the name also refers to Seoul’s most affluent and influential district.
 Gangnam is the stylish hub of Seoul’s most chic individuals.
 This internationally renowned district is also home to some of South Korea’s most entrepreneurial minds, as it is home to some of the world’s most recognizable brands.
 As a business traveler, Gangnam is the place to stay in Seoul.